Construction to cause major road closures in South Florida

 “Probably going to have to make allowances in the future,” said Boldon.
 “Leave earlier and, you know, make those allowances.”

+Project officials said there will be more closures in the future that will be announced soon.

-More than 24 closures and detours will be on the roadways, and they are part of a multimillion dollar construction project that will last for about three weeks.
+More than 24 closures and detours will be on the roadways, and they are part of a five-year $800 million plus project that will last for about three weeks.

 For a complete map of the closings and detours northbound of I-95, click here.